Frequently Asked Questions for Online Synchronous Teaching and Learning

 Who will set up the virtual meeting sessions for classes?
 Do the faculty have to create Webex rooms for each CRN and then communicate that with their students, or is that being done by OLAT or ITS?

 Faculty should set up their own virtual meeting sessions for their classes.
 This should not be handled by OLAT or ITS.
 However, via the help desk, support can be provided to assist faculty members with the process.
-Instructors will need to communicate the URL of the virtual meeting room to their students, as each will be unique to the CRN or the meeting itself.
+Instructors can create a meeting in their Webex account and will need to communicate the URL of the virtual meeting room to their students, as each will be unique to the CRN or the meeting itself.
+Or faculty can create meetings using the Webex Meeting tool in Brightspace.

-Faculty should always go to the Tri-C help desk for support to ensure they are routed to the right team based on the issue they are encountering.
+Faculty and students should always go to the Tri-C help desk for support to ensure they are routed to the right Tri-C team based on the issue they are encountering.
+Students should also contact their instructor regarding any issues.

 How will students be instructed to access the virtual meeting rooms before the first day of class?

-Faculty will have to direct students via an email or their online course site regarding how to access the faculty member’s virtual meeting room.
+Faculty will have to direct students via an email or their online course site regarding how to access the course’s virtual meeting room.
 Faculty can refer to the Webex student page and the web conferencing page for information.

 Are students being provided with requirements for headsets and microphones?